 Additionally, all applicants must provide documentation demonstrating that s/he resides in Michigan.
-This may be mortgage documents or a rental lease, a bill (gas, water, sewer, electricity, or cable), or a life, home, auto, or health insurance policy.
+This may be mortgage documents or a rental lease, a bill (gas, water, sewer, electricity, or cable), or a life,

 Medical Information

 The CGAS Traverse City Health Services Clinic (HSC) provides primary care services for Active Duty members by appointment.
 Appointments may be scheduled by calling 231-922-8282.